Transcript Review Process for Transfer of Credit & College Placement

 - Transfer-in credits cannot be more than 75% of the credits needed for program completion.

-- Complete the required Request for Transfer of Credit and submit to Enrollment Services.
+- Complete the required Request for Transfer of Credit and submit it to Enrollment Services.

 - Contact the previous college or institution you attended and request an Official Transcript be sent to the following address: